 CASE SUMMARY

-On March 22, 2021 the Minnesota Supreme Court granted the plaintiffs' request for the appointment of a special redistricting panel but ordered the case be stayed until it was determined that the judicial branch would have to intervene to assure valid redistricting plans were in place for the 2022 state legislative and congressional elections.
-On June 30, 2021 the Minnesota Supreme Court lifted the stay and appointed a special redistricting panel to handle the case.
+• On March 22, 2021, the Minnesota Supreme Court granted the plaintiffs’ request to appoint a special redistricting panel but ordered the case be stayed until it was determined that judicial intervention would be necessary to ensure valid plans were in place for the 2022 elections.

 Related Case: Sachs v.
 Simon